-Photogrammetry and Surveying
+Photogrammetry & Surveying

 The ability to accurately analyze evidence related to an accident or product failure is imperative to the successful outcome of the analysis.
 Veritech uses state-of-the-art methods in order to gather all information necessary to perform an accident reconstruction.
 After an accident, evidence remains in two locations: within the vicinity of the accident site and upon the involved vehicles or machinery.
 Evidence inspections performed by forensic engineers usually occur after responding emergency personnel have left and law enforcement have completed their investigation.